Fliplet/fliplet-agent/README.md

 **Fliplet Agent (Data integration service)** is a command line utility to synchronize data to and from Fliplet Servers.

+Note: this documentation is also available on our developers website at [https://developers.fliplet.com/Data-integration-service.html](https://developers.fliplet.com/Data-integration-service.html)

 ---

 ## Install